Announcing DigitalCrafts' UX Design Bootcamp

 Applying to Our UX Design Bootcamp

 The admissions and financing options for our UX programs will look much the same as they do for our web development programs.
-The admissions process is just three steps:
+The admissions process is just two steps:

 Upon your acceptance, we'll send you an email with details about next steps like submitting your deposit and the pre-work you'll need to complete before your class begins.